 Especially intriguing was his focus on contextual competence, crucial in a time when technologies like TikTok, AR, and AI influence our world.
 Engaging with questions about the future, companies, and personal preparation motivated us to find solutions together.
 A heartfelt thank you, Prof. Dr. Maximilian Lude, for the valuable insights and inspiring impulses!

-Program GRADUS Lounge December 2023 | Fit for the Future, Prepared for Companies.
+Program GRADUS Lounge December 2023 | Fit for the Future, Prepared for Companies

 The GRADUS-Lounge on Thursday, July 13, 2023 was a special one.
-We organized it in cooperation with the Baden-Württemberg Stiftung, one of the largest operational foundations in Germany, and we expect as guests fellows of the Elite-Program for Postdocs of the Baden-Württemberg Stiftung.
+We organized it in cooperation with the Baden-Württemberg Stiftung, one of the largest operational foundations in Germany, and we welcomed as guests fellows of the Elite-Program for Postdocs of the Baden-Württemberg Stiftung.

-For a keynote speech, we have won Professor Hans-Hennig von Grünberg.
+For a keynote speech, we won Professor Hans-Hennig von Grünberg.
 Professor von Grünberg is the holder of the Chair for Knowledge and Technology Transfer at the University of Potsdam, Chairman of the University Alliance for SMEs, and winner of the award for University Manager of the Year (2017).
 His work focuses on the topic of "Transferring Knowledge and Innovation from Research to Practice."

 Program GRADUS-Lounge July 2023 I Transferring Knowledge from Research to Practice (in German)